 As commented above, no conclusions about realistic initial data should be drawn.
-However this test is quite remarkable in the sense that it shows that coefficients $\mathcal{A}_n^\infty$ can be reliably calculated for data containing very high overtones and that, in spite of theis non-trivial behavior in $n$ (even monotonically increasing, as in the Schwarzschild-dS and Schwarzschild-AdS cases), the convergence properties of the resulting asymptotic series are surprisingly good.
-Indeed, as we will see below in section \ref{s:time_vs_frequency_domain}, the comparison with the time-domain signal indicates a very good behaviour of the QNM series, with high overtones playing a key role in the accurate reconstruction at early times.
-Indeed, the convergence properties of the series are ``unexpectedly'' good~\footnote{Note however that in Figure \ref{Aconv} we are only showing the modulus of the $\mathcal{A}_n^\infty$ coefficients.
+However this test is quite remarkable in the sense that it shows that coefficients $\mathcal{A}_n^\infty$ can be reliably calculated for data containing very high overtones and that, in spite of this non-trivial behaviour in $n$ (even monotonically increasing, as in the Schwarzschild-dS and Schwarzschild-AdS cases), the convergence properties of the resulting asymptotic series are surprisingly good.
+Indeed, as we will see in section \ref{s:time_vs_frequency_domain}, the comparison with the time-domain signal indicates a very good behaviour of the QNM series, with high overtones playing a key role in the accurate reconstruction at early times.
+We comment further on these ``unexpectedly good'' convergence properties\footnote{Note however that in Fig. \ref{Aconv} we are only showing the modulus of the $\mathcal{A}_n^\infty$ coefficients.
 For the good convergence it is crucial to take into account their complex nature and the associated interference phenomenon.
 This has been observed in \cite{Ansorg:2016ztf}, where the good convergence (starting from an initial time $\tau_o$) led the authors to propose a conjecture of a certain sense of `completeness' of the QNM (and tails).
-Under the light of these results of Ansorg and Macedo, the good convergence properties are not that `unexpected'.}, something that will be studied in detail in \cite{BesJarPoo24}.
+Under the light of these results of Ansorg and Macedo, the good convergence properties are not so `unexpected'.} in section \ref{s:role_overtones} and they will be studied in detail in \cite{BesJarPoo24}.